 LaFromboise has long-standing collaborations with tribal communities in the area of AI/AN education and health.
 She contributes to the Centers for American Indian and Alaska Native Health at the University of Colorado School of Public Health and the Child Health Research Institute at the Stanford University School of Medicine.
 In addition to extensive clinical experience with AI/AN populations, she Chairs the Native American Studies program at Stanford University.
 She is a past-President of the Society of Indian Psychologists, a fellow of the American Psychological Association, a fellow of the Association for Psychological Science, and a past-member of the Committee on Rural Health of the American Psychological Association.
 She is currently conducting research in a community-initiated study of School Belonging, Cultural Revitalization and Academic Engagement in a reservation secondary school and tribal college.

-(This event has been rescheduled from its originally announced date on October 18, 2022.
-It is a being presented as part of the UCSF Child and Adolescent Psychiatry Grand Rounds series.)
+(This event is being presented as part of the UCSF Child and Adolescent Psychiatry and Behavioral Sciences Grand Rounds series.)